knobs-dials/phplatex/README.md

 - Have the requirements installed, and check they are where phplatex.php expects them to be (/usr/bin), or edit it as needed
 - Create subdirecties 'tmp' and 'images' in each directory you will be *calling* the script from, with write permissions for the effective user, for example `mkdir tmp images; chown apache:apache tmp images`

-- If you get "convert: not authorized" this is likely due to an 2018 ImageMagick update that disabled PDF/PS conversions by default, apparently for security, and you need to [tweak its policy.xml to re-enable it](https://www.google.com/search?q=convert%3A+not+authorized+policy.xml).
+- If you get "convert: not authorized" when using it, this is likely due to an 2018 ImageMagick update that disabled PDF/PS conversions by default, apparently for security, and you need to [tweak its policy.xml to re-enable it](https://www.google.com/search?q=convert%3A+not+authorized+policy.xml).

 ## Use